 Cheese

-The popularity of Scottish cheeses has never been higher thanks to the efforts of cheesemongers like I J Mellis or George Mewes.
-As well as having their own shops they also supply delis and restaurants throughout the country.
-Look out for delicious artisan cheeses such as Isle of Mull cheddar, Caboc or Ayrshire Dunlop - best enjoyed with a traditional oatcake.
+The popularity of Scottish cheeses has never been higher, thanks to the efforts of cheesemongers like I J Mellis or George Mewes.
+In addition to their own shops, they supply delis and restaurants nationwide.
+Look out for delicious artisan cheeses such as Isle of Mull cheddar, Caboc or Ayrshire Dunlop - best served with a traditional oatcake.

 Whisky

-The word 'whisky' comes from the Gaelic 'uisge beatha', which means 'the water of life'.
-It’s Scotland’s National drink, and there are three different types - Malt Whisky; Grain Whisky and Blended Whisky, which is a delicate blend of malts from various distilleries with grain whisky.
+The word ‘whisky’ comes from the Gaelic’ uisge beatha’, which means ‘the water of life’.
+It’s Scotland’s National drink, and there are three types: Malt Whisky, Grain Whisky, and Blended Whisky, which is a delicate blend of malts from various distilleries with grain whisky.
 Popular examples of blended whiskies include Famous Grouse, Bells and Johnnie Walker.

-Many tours include the opportunity to visit a distillery to discover the five stages of the production process then enjoy a tutored tasting of the end product.
+Many tours have the opportunity to visit a distillery to discover the five stages of the production process, then enjoy a tutored tasting of the end product.
 For connoisseurs, specialist tours are available that will let you immerse yourself in the history and traditions of whisky-making.

 Gin